 3. Don’t internalize other people’s failures.
 It’s wise to make changes when necessary, but tales of how other people failed is not your story.

 I haven’t seen my uncle in a long time, but I have seen my own success because I didn’t let his opinion interrupt my goals.
-There’s no doubt that you will also proceed and launch your business no matter what naysayers think.
+Move forward with optimism to launch your business, write your book, or start that creative venture no matter what naysayers think.